shreyatpandey/Coding-Challenges/Fb_ph/Practice/System-Design/OnlineCodingPlatform/Description.md

        url_link:- distributed file storage link<br>
        isPassing: true<br>
      }<br>
-    Ranking Map Reduce Jobs
+    Ranking Map Reduce Jobs<br>
-    1] find timestamps for first passing result of each user for each problem (find timestamp with least value) 2] Count up the number of failed submissions from prior to first passing result timestamp 3] Sort all the users by points scored and then by order of timestamp with failure penalty applied 3 different jobs in a row
+    1] find timestamps for first passing result of each user for each problem (find timestamp with least value)<br>
+    2] Count up the number of failed submissions from prior to first passing result timestamp<br>
+    3] Sort all the users by points scored and then by order of timestamp with failure penalty applied 3 different jobs in a row<br>

     Leaderboard schema:-<br>
     {<br>